TheForceEngine/TheForceEngine.github.io/index.md

 Note that while Dark Forces support is nearly complete (version 0.8), Outlaws is **not** playable yet - the focus so far has been on the framework, Dark Forces support, and JEDI reverse-engineering.
 However, Outlaws support is planned and will be complete in TFE version 2.0.
 See **Current State** below.

 ## Current State
-The project is in a pre-release state, version 0.8.
+The project is in a pre-release state, version 0.9.
 While it shares a legacy with DarkXL, it is a complete rewrite - rebuilt from the ground up with a much greater focus on accuracy.
 It is much more focused than the XL Engine, focused on being a Jedi Engine replacement/port only - thus full support for Dark Forces and later Outlaws.
 Please check the [Roadmap](Roadmap.md) for more information on release timetable and planned feature-set.

 ### Current Release
-The current release is **version 0.8** and only supports Dark Forces.
-All weapons, AI, items, and other systems function, with the exception of IMuse.
+The current release is **version 0.9** and only supports Dark Forces.
+All weapons, AI, items, and all other systems function, including IMuse.
 You can play through Dark Forces from beginning to end and play some Dark Forces mods.
-There are still bugs, the music isn't correct, some ambient level sounds are missing, and sound falloff is not accurate.
+There are still bugs, that will be addressed for version 1.0.

 ### Next Release
-**Version 0.9** is expected to be released soon.
-This version will have full IMuse support, including music cues and dynamic changes in-game.
-It will also include missing ambient level sounds, and accurate sound falloff and playback.

-### Progress Towards Next Release
-IMuse music has recently been completed and work on the sound system is underway.
+**Version 1.0**, though I plan on doing smaller releases as bugs are fixed.

 ## Minimum Requirements for Test Builds
 * Windows 7, 64 bit.